MicrosoftDocs/win32/desktop-src/xaudio2/coordinates-of-3d-space.md

 ---
-Description: 'The position, velocity, and orientation of sound sources and listeners in 3D space are represented by Cartesian coordinates, which are values on three axes: the x-axis, the y-axis, and the z-axis.' ms.assetid: 'b6315e21-0758-e4c8-195f-4b83c7b61784'
+Description: The position, velocity, and orientation of sound sources and listeners in 3D space are represented by Cartesian coordinates, which are values on three axes the x-axis, the y-axis, and the z-axis. ms.assetid: b6315e21-0758-e4c8-195f-4b83c7b61784
-title: Coordinates of 3D Space
+title: Coordinates of 3D Space ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Coordinates of 3D Space